Printemps: United States

 Printemps opened its first store in the United States on 6 November 1987, at the Broadway Plaza in Denver, Colorado.
-Printemps Denver was approximately 88000 m2, and included a French bistro.
-Business slowed after the first few months, and a shuttle bus operated to transport customers from Downtown Denver.
+Printemps Denver was approximately 8826 m2, and included a French bistro.
+Business slowed after the first few months, and a shuttle bus began to transport customers from Downtown Denver.
 The store closed in April 1989.

-In September 2022, Printemps announced that they would open a two-level 54000 sqft at One Wall Street in New York City.
-The store held a grand opening attended by Vogue editor-in-chief Anna Wintour and Printemps Group president Jean-Marc Bellaiche on 21 March 2025.
-It was designed by Laura Gonzalez and Gregory Gourdet is its culinary director.
-The location is designed to be the pied-à-terre to the Paris Haussmann store, it also contains the landmarked Red Room with mosaics designed by Hildreth Meière.
-The Deauville branch acted as a testing space for Printemps New York following its 2023 renovation as like the New York store it now contains no leased store-within-a-store spaces.
-At opening, the boudoir department (vintage clothing, evening-wear, couture, fine jewellery) featured an exhibition of Jean Paul Gaultier pieces.
-The American online store will launch in late 2025.
+In September 2022, Printemps announced that they would open a two-level 5000 m2 store at One Wall Street in New York City.
+The store held its grand opening attended by Vogue editor-in-chief Anna Wintour and Groupe Printemps president Jean-Marc Bellaiche on 21 March 2025.
+The store interior was designed by Laura Gonzalez.
+Gregory Gourdet was appointed as culinary director of the store, overseeing Maison Passerelle, Salon Vert, Café Jalu, and the Red Room Bar.
+Printemps New York is designed to be the pied-à-terre to the Paris Haussmann store, it contains the landmarked Red Room with mosaics designed by Hildreth Meière.
+The Deauville branch acted as a testing space for Printemps New York following its 2023 renovation, as like the New York store it now contains no leased store-within-a-store spaces.
+Upon opening, the 'boudoir' department (vintage clothing, evening-wear, couture, fine jewellery) featured an exhibition of Jean Paul Gaultier pieces.
+The American online store launched in late 2025.

-In May 2025 Laura Lendrum stepped down as CEO of Printemps America, joining the Printemps America advisory board as chairman.
-Lendrum had been in the role since 2021, she was replaced Thierry Prevost.
-Prevost was previously the managing director of Printemps New York and general manager of Printemps Doha.
+In May 2025, Laura Lendrum stepped down as CEO of Printemps America, joining the Printemps America advisory board as chairman.
+Lendrum had been in the role since 2021, she was replaced by Thierry Prevost.
+Prevost previously led the launch of Printemps Doha as general manager and briefly served as managing director of Printemps New York.

+In February 2026, a light installation by Grimanesa Amorós was installed within Printemps New York.
+It remained on display until mid-March 2026.
+Café Jalu was temporarily rebranded to Elle Café Jalu for Summer 2026 in a French Rivieria-inspired takeover by womens lifestyle magazine Elle.

-Cancelled plans
+Cancelled openings

-In the early-mid 1980s there were plans to open a branch in Hong Kong however these plans never eventuated.
+In the early-mid 1980s there were plans to open a branch in Hong Kong, however, these plans never eventuated.

-A franchise in Ratu Plaza, Jakarta which was supposed to open in 1998 was under construction but due to the Asian financial crisis and the May 1998 riots the store did not open.
+A franchise at Ratu Plaza in Jakarta planned to open in 1998 and was under construction but due to the Asian financial crisis and the subsequent May 1998 riots the store opening was cancelled.
 In May 2019 plans were announced to open a store in Galleria Vittorio Emanuele in Milan.
-It would be 2,500 square metres and would open in 2021, but due to the COVID-19 pandemic the plans were scrapped.
+It would be 2500 m2, planned to open in 2021.
+Due to the COVID-19 pandemic the store was scrapped.